Skip to content

 1. Morning: Noah, Sharon, and I take rapid home tests.
 Despite showing zero symptoms, Noah is COVID-19 positive.
 Sharon and I are negative.

 3. Afternoon: Saturday morning’s PCR test results finally come in and they report that Noah, Jonathan, Sharon, and I are negative—or, we were negative back on Saturday morning.
-So … it’s useless information at this point in time.
+So … it’s useless information at this point.

 6. Tuesday, May 17th